LunarG/gfxreconstruct/CONTRIBUTING.md

 #### **Visual Studio**
 * Visual Studio 2019 has built-in support for ClangFormat version 9.
-* Visual Studio 2017 has built-in support for ClangFormat version 7, but can be changed to use a separately installed ClangFormat version 9 by following the instructions described here:
+* Visual Studio 2017 has built-in support for an older version of ClangFormat, but can be changed to use a separately installed ClangFormat version 9 by following the instructions described here:
     * Under **Tools->Options...**, expand **Text Editor > C/C++ > Formatting**.